Ready to run?! We’ve got your ultimate guide to running for beginners, complete with all new runners need to know to begin your running journey!

 As for the arm swing, beginning runners often let their arms swing across their body, which actually reduces the power of the swing!

-Instead, be sure your arms stay on the sides of your body, just swinging forwards and backwards, with your head up tall and your shoulders back.
+Instead, be sure your arms stay on the sides of your body, just swinging forwards and backward, with your head up tall and your shoulders back.

 Our hip position is a big determinant of stride length and form.
 For a good, long stride, your hips need to be upright, with your hip bones facing forward.
 Imagine your hip bones were the headlights on a car – they should always be shining forward!